Sudan at the 2008 Summer Olympics: Men's competition

 Abubaker Kaki Khamis progressed to the three-heat semifinal round, and raced in the third heat against seven other athletes.
 During this run, he finished the race in 1:49.19 and placed last, immediately behind Uganda's Abraham Chepkirwok (1:49.16) and Great Britain's Michael Rimmer (1:48.07).
 Of the 24 athletes that advanced to this round, Kaki ranked in 24th place.
 He did not advance to the final round.

 Ismail Ahmed Ismail, a then 23-year-old athlete born in Khartoum, also participated on Sudan's behalf in the men's 800 meters dash during the Beijing Olympics.
 At age 19, Ismail competed previously in the event while at the 2004 Summer Olympics in Athens, Greece, finishing eighth at the event's finals.
 During the August 20 qualification round, Ismail competed in the fifth heat against seven other athletes.
 Of those seven, six others finished.
 Ismail finished in a time of 1:45.87, placing second behind Spain's Manuel Olmedo (1:45.78) and ahead of Canada's Gary Reed (1:46.02).
 Overall, 58 people competed in the event and finished; Ismail Ahmed Ismail finished in eighth place, and advanced to the semifinal round.

-The semifinal round occurred on August 21, with Ismail competed in the eight-person second heat.
+The semifinal round occurred on August 21, with Ismail competing in the eight-person second heat.
 He again finished second after completing the race in 1:44.91 ahead of Bahraini athlete Yusuf Saad Kamel (1:44.95) and behind Kenyan Alfred Kirwa Yego (1:44.73).
 The three athletes respectively placed first, second, and third out of the 24 athletes who advanced to the semifinal round.
 Ismail advanced to finals on August 23.
 During this final race, Ismail finished in 1:44.70 and won the silver medal.
 He placed ahead of bronze medalist Yego (1:44.82) and behind Wilfred Kipkemboi Bungei (1:44.65), another Kenyan athlete.
 This medal was the first one ever won by any Sudanese athlete at the Olympic Games.